exposit/dw-playbooks/README.md

  will display.

 categories:
-- category (use archetype or categories from similar playbooks already entered)
+- category (use an existing category please)

 tags:
 - commercial or free